 Climate change is one of the defining public policy issues of our era.
-Our plan to reduce carbon emissions by more than 80 percent is among the most aggressive and was among the first to be announced in the energy industry.EXPLORE THE ROAD MAP
+Our plan to reduce carbon and methane emissions by more than 80 percent is among the most aggressive and was among the first to be announced in the energy industry.EXPLORE THE ROAD MAP

 OUR VISION Choosing a

 We believe there doesn’t have to be a choice between the health of our environment and the health of our economy.
 We can have both, if we do it in a smart way.
 Because our sustainability initiative is voluntary and not mandated, it’s essential to pursue our commitment to reduce carbon emissions more than 80 percent in a manner that supports two other critical priorities our 2.2 million electric customers expect: reliability and affordability.

 We are in the midst of an extremely important and fundamental transformation in the way we produce energy in our state, retiring aging coal-fired power plants that have served as the backbone of our state’s energy supply for many decades.
 And we are replacing them with cleaner forms of energy, including: wind and solar, and natural gas-fueled plants.
 We are also improving options for customers to save money and decrease energy use through our energy waste reduction programs.
 Demand response resources also provide an opportunity for consumers to reduce or shift their electricity usage during peak periods in response to time-based rates or other incentives.

 Like all big transformations, the shift to cleaner energy won’t happen overnight, but it has already begun; we have cut carbon emissions by 25 percent since 2005 and we have reduced our methane emissions by 16% since 2011.
 We are committed to accomplishing this major change in our power capacity in a way that works for Michigan’s economy, homeowners and businesses.